Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 This is where the logic of each effect takes place and is called once per glyph during the draw phase of text rendering.
 This passes in a [CharFXTransform](https://docs.godotengine.org/en/stable/classes/class_charfxtransform.html#class-charfxtransform) object, which holds a few variables to control how the associated glyph is rendered:

-- identity specifies which custom effect is being processed.
-You should use that for code flow control.

 - outline is true if effect is called for drawing text outline.